gwyatt40/Intermediate-Arduino/README.md

 ### Lessons Learned
  - Check you battery pack and individual batteries before doing anything else
  - To be safe, unplug battery pack and remove all batteries before storing
- - Always make sure that the basic layout of your wiring (what goes where) is correct (Google!) before you try to adress any other problems
+ - Always make sure that the basic layout of your wiring (what goes where) is correct (Google!) before you try to address any other problems
  - If your general wiring seems to be ok but your project is still not working, THEN check each individual wire and component to make sure that it  works and is in the right place/direction
  - If at all possible, find a good fritzing diagram online ASAP to guide your wiring